Scalable load balancing in networked systems: A survey of recent advances: Redundancy policies and alternative scaling

 \subsection{Non-degenerate slowdown}

-In this subsection we briefly discuss a few of the scarce asymptotic results for LBAs in the so-called non-degenerate slow-down regime described in Subsection~\ref{asym} where $N - \lambda(N) \to \gamma > 0$, as the number of servers~$N$ grows large.
-We note that in a centralized queue the process tracking the evolution of the number of waiting tasks, suitably accelerated and normalized by~$N$, converges in this regime to a Brownian motion with drift $- \gamma$ reflected at zero as $N \to \infty$.
+In this subsection we briefly discuss a few of the scarce asymptotic results for LBAs in the so-called non-degenerate slow-down regime described in Section~\ref{asym} where $N - \lambda(N) \to \gamma > 0$, as the number of servers~$N$ grows large.
+In a centralized queue the process tracking the evolution of the number of waiting tasks, suitably accelerated and normalized by~$N$, converges in this regime to a Brownian motion with drift $- \gamma$ reflected at zero as $N \to \infty$, as demonstrated in~\cite{Atar12}.
 In stationarity, the number of waiting tasks, normalized by~$N$, converges in this regime to an exponentially distributed random variable with parameter~$\gamma$ as $N \to \infty$.
 Hence, the mean number of waiting tasks must be at least of the order $N / \gamma$, and the waiting time cannot vanish as $N \to \infty$ under any policy.

-Gupta \& Walton~\cite{GW17} characterize the diffusion-scaled queue length process under the JSQ policy in this asymptotic regime.
+The authors of~\cite{GW19} characterize the diffusion-scaled queue length process under the JSQ policy in this asymptotic regime.
 They further compare the diffusion limit for the JSQ policy with that for a centralized queue as described above as well as several LBAs such as the JIQ scheme and a refined version called Idle-One-First (I1F), where a task is assigned to a server with exactly one task if no idle server is available and to a randomly selected server otherwise.

-It is proved that the diffusion limit for the JIQ scheme is no longer asymptotically equivalent to that for the JSQ policy in this asymptotic regime, and the JIQ scheme fails to achieve asymptotic optimality in that respect, as opposed to the behavior in the large-capacity and Halfin-Whitt regimes discussed in Subsection~\ref{ssec:jiq}.
+It is proved that the diffusion limit for the JIQ scheme is no longer asymptotically equivalent to that for the JSQ policy in this asymptotic regime, and the JIQ scheme fails to achieve asymptotic optimality in that respect, as opposed to the behavior in the conventional large-capacity and Halfin-Whitt heavy-traffic regimes discussed in Section~\ref{ssec:jiq}.
 In contrast, the I1F scheme does preserve the asymptotic equivalence with the JSQ policy in terms of the diffusion-scaled queue length process, and thus retains asymptotic optimality in that sense.

 These results provide further indication that the amount and accuracy of queue length information needed to achieve asymptotic equivalence with the JSQ policy depend not only on the scale dimension (e.g.~fluid or diffusion), but also on the load regime.
 Put differently, the finer the scale and the higher the load, the more strictly one can distinguish various LBAs in terms of the relative performance compared to the JSQ policy.